ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 ## How to run test suite locally (Morten)

 # Ethics
+The development of modern software systems requires careful ethical consideration.
+This chapter examines the ethical framework adopted for the Chirp project focusing on two primary areas. the selection of an appropriate open-source license and importantly the integrity of authorship in the age of AI.
+With the growing prevalence of Large Language Models (LLMs) in software engineering establishing clear boundaries for AI assistance was paramount.
+This section details the group's policy on transparency and evaluates adherence to these guidelines throughout the development lifecycle.

 ## License (Joakim)
 The decision to adopt the MIT License for the project was based on two primary factors: